denissirenko/react-comments-app/README.md

 # react-comments-app

-This project is a test setup using Vite, React, Material UI.
+This project is a test setup using Vite, React, TypeScript, Vitest, Material UI.

 ## Installation